 When sensors are mounted in a room, they detect movements within it.
 Multiple sensors may be needed if you want the system to detect all the movements in a large room.
 This room occupancy data is especially valuable for workplace managers, who can compare the bookings of rooms and the actual usage, and understand how each room is being used.
 Not only that, connected room sensors can give everyone at the office awareness of meeting room availability.

 Door sensors are typically mounted on the ceiling inside the room, above the entrance to the room.
 This allows them to detect movements in the entrance area.
 If a room has several entrances, multiple door sensors should be installed.
-A door sensor is vital to getting accurate timing of room occupancy, and in some cases, getting room occupancy at all.
-Misplaced room occupancy sensors may not detect every usage of the room.
-But with door sensors, every usage is recorded.
+A door sensor is vital to getting accurate timing of room occupancy.
+The door sensor works together with the room sensors to provide a precise real-time occupancy state for the room.

 Occupancy sensors can answer common questions about workplaces.